braindatalab/PyBispectra/docs/source/motivation.rst

 estimation, and wave shape feature analysis using the bispectrum and bicoherence.
-Additional tools are included for computing phase-phase coupling, amplitude-amplitude coupling, Fourier coefficients, time-frequency represenations of data, spatio-spectral filters, as well as tools plotting results.
+Additional tools are included for computing phase-phase coupling, amplitude-amplitude coupling, Fourier coefficients, time-frequency representations of data, spatio-spectral filters, as well as tools plotting results.

 You can find the installation instructions :doc:`here <installation>`, as well